-This web site provides interactive visualisations of Swiss German dialect maps.
+This web site provides interactive visualisations of dialect maps for various European dialect areas.

-A selection of dialect maps published in the Sprachatlas der deutschen Schweiz (SDS) was digitized by Yves Scherrer and Sandra Kellerhals.
-The menu item Digitized dialect maps provides access to an interactive map viewer and to downloads of the data sets in different formats.
+A selection of dialect maps published in the Sprachatlas der deutschen Schweiz (SDS) was digitized by Yves Scherrer and collaborators.
+This link provides access to an interactive map viewer and to downloads of the data in different formats.

 The website www.sprachatlas.ch (in German) lists a wealth of background information and original data material on the SDS project.

-The digitized SDS maps are also used to parameterize a machine translation system from Standard German to Swiss German dialects, and to create a dialect identification system.
-Such computational applications are described in Yves Scherrer's dissertation.
-Demos of these tools are available under the menu item Translation and generation.
+The digitized SDS maps were initially used to parameterize a machine translation system from Standard German to Swiss German dialects, and to create a dialect identification system.
+These computational applications are no longer available due to technical reasons.
+Yves Scherrer's doctoral thesis describes these applications in detail.